mdlayher/ynl/Documentation/netlink/intro.rst

 Introduction to Netlink
 =======================

-Netlink is often described as a ioctl() replacement mechanism.
+Netlink is often described as an ioctl() replacement.
-It aims to replace fixed-format C structures as supplied to ioctl() with a format which allows an easy way to add or extended the attributes/members.
+It aims to replace fixed-format C structures as supplied to ioctl() with a format which allows an easy way to add or extended the arguments.

-To achieve this Netlink uses a minimal fixed-format metadata header which followed by TLV (type, length, value) structures.
+To achieve this Netlink uses a minimal fixed-format metadata header followed by multiple attributes in the TLV (type, length, value) format.

 Unfortunately the protocol has evolved over the years, in an organic and undocumented fashion, making it hard to coherently explain.